 That is already a more serious artistic project than the archive implied.

-The site also makes clear that Papura now works not only as an actress but as a sought-after speaker.
-Her TEDx talk "Bigger Is Better" has drawn millions of online views, and her current booking page describes her as someone invited into academic, corporate, and social settings, not just entertainment venues.
+The site also makes clear that Papura now works as an actress and as a sought-after speaker.
+Her TEDx talk "Bigger Is Better" has drawn millions of online views, and her booking page describes her as someone invited into academic, corporate, and social settings, beyond entertainment venues.
 That means her public role has widened.
-She is not only performing herself.
-She is teaching through performance.
+She is performing herself and teaching through performance.

 The childhood wound stayed in the act, but it did not get the last word